 Course Title Statistics and probability

 ECTS 5

 Tutor Papadakis Nikos

-Prerequisite/
+Prerequisite/ -

-Corequisite
+Prerequisite/ Corequisite

 Semester Spring semester

 Objectives Introduction to probability and statistical inference.
 Topics include sample spaces, conditional probability and Bayes' rule, random variables, discrete and continuous probability distributions, expectation, estimation, and hypothesis testing.
 The course objective is to provide a foundation in probability theory and statistical inference to solve applied problems and to prepare for more advanced courses.

-The course aims to impart to students theoretical knowledge and experience in practical application on probability theory, statistics and the basic concepts of stochastic analysis.
-Upon successful completion of the course the student will be able to:

-Intended Learning Clearly explains concepts of statistics and probability

-Outcomes calculate quantities for probability distributions and random variables

-Performs statistical calculations.

-develop probabilistic and statistical models for certain applications,

-to compose approaches to problem solving in the science of engineering (in the strength of materials, production).

-Indicative Syllabus 1.
-Descriptive statistics (13 hours)
+Intended Learning Outcomes The course aims to impart to students theoretical knowledge and experience in practical application on probability theory, statistics and the basic concepts of stochastic analysis.
+Upon successful completion of the course the student will be able to: Clearly explains concepts of statistics and probability calculate quantities for probability distributions and random variables Performs statistical calculations. develop probabilistic and statistical models for certain applications, to compose approaches to problem solving in the science of engineering (in the strength of materials, production).
+Indicative Syllabus The role of statistics in engineering Probability Discrete RVs and Probability distributions Continuous RVs and Probability distributions Joint Probability Distributions Descriptive statistics Point Estimation Parameters and Sampling Distributions Statistical intervals of a single sample Test of Hypotheses for a single sample Statistical inference for two samples Simple linear regression and correlation ANOVA Statistical Quality control Teaching/Learning Methodology Lecture: the fundamentals of statistics and probability will be described using ppt presentations, demonstrating videos, Internet.

-- Quantitative and Qualitative Variables

-Description of Qualitative and Quantitative Random variables (RV)

-- Percentiles, and distributions

-- Measures of location

-- Measures of distribution

-- Summarizing Data

-- Chebychev and Markov inequalities

-- Multi Variate distributions

-- Correlation and Regression

-- Transformation of RV.

-2. Probability (13 hours)

-- Conditional probability

-Discrete distributions: Binomial Hypergeometric, geometric

-- Distributions with memory

-- Central Limit Theorem.

-- Random Samples and Accuracy

-3. Inference (13 hours)

-- Estimation of unknown parameters

-- Hypothesis Testing Introduction

-- One and two sample tests

-- Dependent Sample tests

-- Chi-squared Distribution and tests

-- Intro to ANOVA

-Intro to Statistical Process Control

-Teaching/Learning Lecture: the fundamentals of statistics and probability will be described using ppt presentations, demonstrating videos,

-Methodology Internet.

 The students are free to request help.

-The students are encouraged to solve problems and to use their own knowledge to verify their solutions before seeking
+The students are encouraged to solve problems and to use their own knowledge to verify their solutions before seeking assistance.

-assistance.

 Tutorial: a set of problems and group discussion topics will be arranged in the tutorial classes.
-Students are encouraged to

-solve problems before having solutions.

-Reading List and Douglas C. Montgomery and George C. Runge, "Applied Statistics and Probability for Engineers"

-References Ronald Walpole "Probability & Statistics for Engineers & Scientists".
+Students are encouraged to solve problems before having solutions.
+Reading List and References Douglas C. Montgomery and George C. Runge, "Applied Statistics and Probability for Engineers" Ronald Walpole "Probability & Statistics for Engineers & Scientists".
 Mendenhall W. & Sincich T., "Statistics for the Engineering and Computer Sciences", Collier Macmillan Inc., Canada, 1988.